telerik/ajax-docs/general-information/integration-with-visual-studio/visual-studio-extensions/scenario-wizard.md

 	![Scenario Wizard Menu](images/introduction-vsx_scenariowizard_menu.png)

-	>note The Add Scenario menus won't start the wizard when the **Telerik.Web.UI** assembly referenced by the project does not support the scenarios accompanying the latest installation.
+	>tip The Add Scenario menus won't start the wizard when the **Telerik.Web.UI** assembly referenced by the project does not support the scenarios accompanying the latest installation.
 You should upgrade the **Telerik.Web.UI** assembly reference to a recent version in order to create scenario pages.

 * Select the Telerik Scenario item template from the Add New Item dialog